 Manure Blend and Potting Mix: We recycle our chicken and cow manure into a home gardening manure blend and a potting mix for all your at-home gardening needs.

 Kreider Farms also sends all of our office waste to LCSWMA’s Waste-to-Energy Facility here in Lancaster, PA.
-In 2020, we contributed over 500 tons of recyclable material to the WTE power plant which generated over 300,000 kilowatt hours of renewable energy and offset over 500 tons of carbon emissions.
+In 2022, we contributed over 500 tons of recyclable material to the WTE power plant which generated over 300,000 kilowatt hours of renewable energy and offset 485 tons of carbon emissions.

 Enriching and Protecting our Topsoil